ajdonnison/EMVBot/README.md

 * Split long alerts into multiple posts
 * Add web card for the links
 * Error handling!
+* Currently it uses an in-memory de-dup handling, which could grow over time, need to have some pruning mechanism
+* Geolocation to CFA region/district or LGA to provide hashtags for filtering

 ## Alert details